namangt68/biometric-system-data-analyzer/README.md

 #####How to Run
 **Execute the main file directly or through shell.**
-The perfomance parameters with stats of a Biometric System Analyzer are calculated .
+The perfomance parameters with stats nad graphs of a Biometric System Analyzer will be calculated .

 This repository contains the code for the first asssignment of the CS 307 course.
 By the team of Abhishek Pandey, Swapnil Sharma and Naman Gupta.